senior-design-financial-engine/search-engine/README.md

 The Financial News Engine is an open-source, customizable search platform designed to provide real-time financial news aggregation and analysis.
 The system aims to democratize access to financial information by offering a free alternative to expensive terminals while incorporating advanced machine learning capabilities for enhanced news processing and analysis.

 ## Project Status
-Currently in development by Team 14 at Boston University's Electrical & Computer Engineering department as part of the EC463/EC464 Capstone Senior Design Project.
+Currently in active development by Team 14 at Boston University's Electrical & Computer Engineering department as part of the EC463/EC464 Capstone Senior Design Project.
+The MVP features are implemented and functional.

 ## Key Features